sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 *Tula Jantram.*

-  Two crucibles, egg-shaped, are to be joined atthe lower parts by means of a wooden pipe, onepradesha in [length](# "pradesha is the maximum distance measured from the tipof the thumb to that of the little finger"), the two joints being closelycemented by rag, soaked with mud.
+  Two crucibles, egg-shaped, are to be joined atthe lower parts by means of a wooden pipe, onepradesha in length[^103], the two joints being closelycemented by rag, soaked with mud.
 In one of thesetwo crucibles put mercury, and powdered sulphur inthe other.
 Having closed the mouths of these twocrucibles, put them into two different Baluka Jantrams,the wooden pipe referred to above passing through ahole in each of the two vessels.
 Fire is now to beapplied belowthevessel containing the sulphur crucible.
 This leads to the exhaustion of sulphur bythe mercury (which remains constant in weight, anddoes not contain any trace of the sulphur swallowedor exhausted).
 This apparatus is used for theexhaustion of haritala, gandhaka, manas sila, lauha(iron), etc. It is called an apparatus having, theshape of a tula ( libra or balance ).

+[^103]: "pradesha is the maximum distance measured from the tipof the thumb to that of the little finger"

 **गौरी यन्त्रम्।**